rahil1202/electron-react-vite-template/readme.md

 If it fails run terminal as administrator and then run above code again.

-3. The packaged app will be available in the `dist/` directory, with name `react-electron-vite-template Setup.exe`
+3. The packaged app will be available in the `dist/` directory, with name `react-electron-vite-template Setup.exe` You may install it and use it.
+It can be share across easily

 ---